Application Requirements

 2. Graduation competency in math and English.
 Students will meet the English competency requirement by completing English 101.
 Students must meet with a Pierce counselor to determine math competency satisfaction.

-3. Complete one of the following: Speech 101, 102, 104, 121 and Anthropology (Anthropology 102) or Sociology (Sociology 1 or 2).
-These courses may also be used to fulfill a general education requirement.
+3. Communications 101, 102, 104, or 121 and Anthropology (Anthropology 102) or Sociology (Sociology 001 or 002).
+These courses may also be used to fulfill general education requirements.
 For information concerning course planning, contact the Counseling Department at (818) 719-6440.

 For further information, visit the Application Procedure page.